 With today’s extreme weather, it was just too cold for me to do any outdoor sports because of my CRPS-affected hand and arm.
 So I went to my gym this morning… and remembered that there are both a dry and steam sauna at the very end of the women’s locker room.

 Although I don’t usually use the sauna, as I don’t like hot temperatures, I found out today that my CRPS arm & hand absolutely adore the dry sauna!
-The sauna was the only place in which my hand and arm weren’t in severe pain today.
+The sauna was the only place in which my hand and arm weren’t in more severe pain – than usual – today.

 The woman in the sauna gave me a very strange look; I went in while still wearing my winter parka and 2 layers of fleece sweaters, and started pulling off clothes – to the base layers – while my hand was warming up.
 So it seems that I now have another incentive to go to my gym, when the weather’s cold!

 (1) Environment Canada.
 Alerts for Metro Montréal – Laval: WARNINGS 3:59 PM EST Friday 29 December 2017 Extreme Cold Warning in effect.
 Web: https://weather.gc.ca/warnings/report_e.html?qc67